iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators Introduction.md

 talking the limit of $\alpha \rightarrow 0$, by continuity of $A$ and the definition of $y_\alpha$, and the inner product on Hilbert spaces, we would have $\langle x^* - Ax, x^* - Ax\rangle \le 0$.
 The only possible way for that is $x^* = Ax$, and therefore, $(x, x^*)\in \text{gph}(A)$.

-The strongly closed since weak convergence is weaker than strong convergence.
+The graph would be strongly closed as well since weak convergence is weaker than strong convergence.

 **Remarks**